SomeDebris/drrt-scripts/README.md

 ### Usage

 These scripts were meant to run **only on Windows in WSL2.** The [MatchMaker](https://idleloop.com/matchmaker/) program, used by the scripts to generate a MATCH SCHEDULE, does have a MacOS and some linux versions, but I haven't tested it whatsoever.
-Neither the `DRRTassembler` nor the `DRRTscheduler` have been run on any machine other than my own.
+The `DRRTassembler` has never been run on any machine other than my own.

 My DRRT directory looks like this before running the scripts, where `#` represents the number of the DRRT being held.